agiledev-students-spring2024/4-final-project-real-time-chat-and-call-application/README.md

 ### Building & Testing
 To test run "npm test" on the back-end folder. \
-To run the project run "npm install" on the front-end and the back-end folder to make sure you have all the dependencies, then make sure you have put our .env file from our Discord channel in the back-end folder, finally run "npm start" on both the front-end and back-end folders. \
+To run the project run "npm install" on the front-end and the back-end folder to make sure you have all the dependencies.
+Next, download .env file from our Discord channel (you will have to ask us for this as this is private).
+Feel free to modify database (DSN) and IP (HOST) credentials, and drag it into the back-end folder.
+Finally run "npm start" on both the front-end and back-end folders to launch the app. \